Virtual Sales Training – Top question from Google

 In many cases salespeople who are skilled at certain things have simply gone through a process of techniques so many times they are committed to their muscle memory and can perform the skills without thinking through the different techniques they are using.

-Here are our top 5 techniques we recommend you focus on as part of your virtual training workshops with your sales team.
+Here are our top 5 techniques we recommend you focus your sales teams development on as part of your virtual training workshops.

 - Body Language.
 In face-to-face meetings it’s normally easy to observe your prospects body language, however, this is not always possible when selling remotely.
 Often prospects sit so close to their cameras the only thing you can see is their heads or torso if you are lucky.
 You must therefore pay more attention to eye movement, hand movement, facial expressions and the overall state of the prospect.